Genre: Politics & Government

 The narrator and protagonist is Herb Nutterman, a longtime Trump Organization employee who is called out of retirement to become President Donald Trump’s White House Chief of Staff.
 Buckley has given us some terrific opening lines in his career, and it was wonderful to see the old master continuing to perform at such a high level.
-This one easily made my list of The Top Twenty Opening Lines of 2020.
+This one easily made my list of The Top Twenty Opening Lines of 2020 (to be seen here).

 William F. Buckley, Jr.